MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/react-native.md

     <string name="appCenterCrashes_whenToSendCrashes" moduleConfig="true" translatable="false">ALWAYS_SEND</string>
     ```

-5. Create new file with the name **appcenter-config.json** in `android/app/src/main/assets/` with the following content and replace `APP_SECRET_VALUE` with your app secret value.
+5. Create a new file with the name **appcenter-config.json** in `android/app/src/main/assets/` with the following content and replace `APP_SECRET_VALUE` with your app secret value.

     ```json
     {